-My secondary DSLR Camera: Lately, I’ve also added the new Canon PowerShot SX50 HS 12.1 MP Digital Camera with 50x Optical Zoom.
-I have been stunned at the capabilities of this camera and especially how clear and crisp that 50X zoom is in geting me up close to wildlife and nature shots.
-This is much lighter than the T3i and is seriously vying as my always-carry camera.
+My secondary DSLR Camera: As a backup, I sometimes use the new Canon PowerShot SX50 HS 12.1 MP Digital Camera with 50x Optical Zoom.
+I have been stunned at the capabilities of this camera and especially how clear and crisp that 50X zoom is in getting me up close to wildlife and nature shots.
+This is much lighter than the 5D and is seriously vying as my always-carry camera.
 Because I like photographing wildlife – big, dangerous wildlife like wolves, moose, bison and bear – I need a good telephoto.
 I can’t afford $10,000 for a huge telephoto for the 5D so I sometimes rely on this camera for my wildlife close ups.

 Video editing software – I use Final Cut Pro X. Fast, powerful, full featured and able to handle 1080p HD video without breaking a sweat.

-My Network – Verizon Wireless.
+My Mobile Network – Verizon Wireless.
 Verizon, I’ve found, offers the best and reliable nationwide coverage.
 I’ve had AT&T, Sprint and T-Mobile.
 None came close to Verizon in terms of coverage while on-the-road, offering 3 and 4g coverage and reliability.
 If no WiFi is available, I use the Verizon MiFi wireless modem to set up a 4g hotspot on the Verizon network.
 That lets me use my MacBook Pro for web updates, uploading photos and videos.